Posted on December 28, 2014 and last updated on January 08, 2025

 • Sights: views from ledgy summit (485 ft.)

-There are two sides of the park (you have to pay a fee to use either side).
-The western side is used a lot more than the other half.
-While it is smaller, it contains Bradbury Mountain and the mountain’s open summit that takes just five or 10 minutes to hike up.
-To get away from the crowds, visit the other side of the park.
-You won’t find any mountains or vistas there, but you will find a 5.5-mile perimeter hike, and lots of single track for bikers and walkers.
-The prettiest way to summit Bradbury Mountain is via the South Ridge Trail.
-My map shows just the perimeter trails but the park does a splendid job with its own maps, and posts trail maps throughout the park.
+There are two sides of the park — you have to pay a fee to use either side.
+The western side is used a lot more than the other half because, while it is smaller, it contains Bradbury Mountain and the mountain’s open 485-foot peak that takes just 10 minutes or so to hike up.
+The prettiest way to summit, I think, is via the South Ridge Trail.

 Also, the park connects with the long-distance Bradbury Corridor trail which connects (a good chunk of it I believe via power lines) to Pineland Public Reserved Land.